 Wallach believes that while computer scientists will build the algorithms and utility functions for AI, they will need input from social scientists to ensure value alignment.
 “If a utility function represents 100,000 inputs, social theorists will help the AI researchers understand what those 100,000 inputs are,” he explains.
 “The AI researchers might be able to come up with 50,000-60,000 on their own, but they’re suddenly going to realize that people who have thought much more deeply about applied ethics are perhaps sensitive to things that they never considered.”

-“I’m hoping that enough of [these researchers] learn each other’s language and how to communicate with each other, that they’ll recognize the value they can get from collaborating together,” he says.
+“I’m hoping that enough of learn each other’s language and how to communicate with each other, that they’ll recognize the value they can get from collaborating together,” he says.
 “I think I see evidence of that beginning to take place.”

 Developing value-aligned AI is a monumental task with existential risks.
 Experts from various perspectives must be willing to learn from each other and adapt their understanding of the issue.

 In this spirit, The Hastings Center is leading the charge to bring the various AI silos together.
 After two successful events that resulted in promising partnerships, Wallach and his co-chairs will hold their third workshop in Spring 2018.
 And while these workshops are a small effort to facilitate transdisciplinary cooperation on AI, Wallach is hopeful.